redsanket/spark/external/storm/guide/troubleshooting/index.rst

 #.
 Check if ``yjava_yourkit`` is installed on the host.
 If it is not, then download
    the Linux ``tar.bz2`` of YourKit and unpack it on the host.
 #.
-Attach the profiler daemon to the targed process:
+Attach the profiler daemon to the target process:

    ::

        bash-4.1$ bin/yjp.sh -attach 1924